-From January 2014 the Australian Centre on China in the World will be offering up to five Library Fellowships per year to PhD students enrolled at Australian and New Zealand universities, with the purpose of enabling them to access the library resources on China at ANU and the National Library of Australia.
+Since January 2014 the Australian Centre on China in the World has been offering up to five Library Fellowships per year to PhD students enrolled at Australian and New Zealand universities, with the purpose of enabling them to access the library resources on China at ANU and the National Library of Australia.

 Benefits of Fellowship

 - Two weeks accommodation on or near campus